Now…About Your Health

 Crossmatching.
 The third blood test, called crossmatching, is a further test of antigen compatibility.
 In this test, white blood cells from you are mixed with blood from the recipient.
 If the white blood cells are attacked and die, then the crossmatch is “positive,” which is a negative as far as your ability to donate.
 It means the recipient is “sensitized” to you—the recipient has antibodies to some of your antigens—so the recipient’s immune system would turn on the donated organ and destroy it.
 If the crossmatch is “negative,” you are compatible with the recipient.

-For a donor and recipient with a “positive” crossmatch, plasmapheresis can also be used as a technique to allow the donation to proceed.
+For a donor and recipient with a “positive” crossmatch, plasmapheresis can be tried as a technique to allow the donation to proceed.

 At this point, if there is more than one potential donor, the group is winnowed down to one or two.
 The reason for culling down the group at this point is because the remaining tests are more involved, time consuming, and expensive.

 2. Your General Health